creatica-soft/Gnss/README.md

 # Gnss
-Arduino library for u-blox M8 UBX-M8030 GNSS (GPS GLONASS Galileo BeiDou) chip
+Arduino and Raspberry Pi library for u-blox M8 UBX-M8030 GNSS (GPS GLONASS Galileo BeiDou) chip

 This is probably the most complete u-blox library for Arduino.
 It supports both protocols: NMEA and UBX.
 It implements the majority of the functions up to and including the protocol version 18.